thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 ```

 > Note that in the example above, since we want the event saving to be done on the `OnScopeSaving` method, we need to bypass the [Data Provider](https://github.com/thepirat000/Audit.NET#data-providers) and this can be done specifying an empty dynamic provider.

-## How it works
-The library intercepts calls to `SaveChanges` / `SaveChangesAsync` methods on the `DbContext` and generates detailed audit logs.
-Each call to `SaveChanges` generates a new audit event that includes information of all the entities affected by the save operation.

 ## Output